-Exchanges offer a number of attractive characteristics for both growth- and income-oriented portfolios.
+We think exchanges are solid companies that offer a number of attractive characteristics for both growth- and income-oriented portfolios.
 These businesses typically have high barriers to entry, high margins, low capital spending needs and strong free cash flows.
 They have returned plenty of capital to shareholders, and shares of most companies provide some yield.
 And compared to banks, exchanges have required less operating capital and have provided greater returns on invested capital.

 The global exchange industry has undergone a major transformation over the past 20 years.